steveseguin/ninja_api_server/README.md

 ## Support

-For issues and feature requests, please use the GitHub issue tracker.
+For issues and feature requests, please use the GitHub issue tracker or Discord (discord.vdo.ninja).
+Support for those self-deploying VDO.Ninja is limited; Steve just doesn't have time to hand-hold those lacking dev-ops experience, but he will try to accomodate geninue issues.